sablier-labs/docs/docs/contracts/v2/guides/staking/04-stake.md

 title: "Stake"
 ---

-The `stake` function takes `streamId` as input, and stakes the stream by transferring the Sablier NFT from the user's wallet to the staking contract.
+The `stake` function takes the `streamId` as the input, and stakes the stream by transferring the Sablier NFT from the user's wallet to the staking contract.

 ```solidity
 function stake(uint256 streamId) external {